 Lahti International

-Ticket reservations are made via Sibelius One but no advance payment is required: you just pay for the tickets when you collect them from the ticket agency in the town centre.
+Ticket reservations are made via Sibelius One but no advance payment is required: you just pay for the tickets when you collect them from the ticket office in Lahti.
 This is a no-cost service but you must be a member of Sibelius One to use it (click here for link to join).
 You may normally change or cancel your booking without charge simply by letting us know – but if you don’t inform us and fail to use seats booked in your name, you may be liable for the costs.

 We reserve a block of concert tickets in the best available seats in the hall.
 From these seats you experience the acclaimed acoustics of the Sibelius Hall at their very best.
 Cheaper seats are also available, but those would be away from the main Sibelius One group.